Job Type: Full-time

 Required performance, knowledge, skills and abilities are:

-A. Master’s Degree in Public Health, or a closely related *natural science field; OR
+A. Master’s Degree in Public Health, or a closely related *natural science field and three (3) years of environmental health experience; OR

 – Possession of a valid New York State driver’s license appropriate to the vehicles operated or otherwise demonstrate their ability to meet the transportation needs of the job.